wcons/mountain-api-express/README.md

-BACK END:

-Description field:  An API for a tracker to record your progress and notes from hiking New Hampshire's 4000-foot peaks

 ### Summary

 This app provides a journal that allows the user to record which of the [New Hampshire 48 4,000-footers](http://4000footers.com/nh.shtml) they have hiked, adding descriptions of their hike and uploading photos.
 This repository contains the application API.